The Miyaoka-Yau inequality and uniformisation of canonical models: Introduction

-In fact, a more precise hyperbolicity statement holds, see Section~\ref{subsect:hyperbolicitycomments}.\Publication{\ In addition, classical results concerning Mostow rigidity \cite[Thm.~6]{MR0451180}, deformation rigidity \cite{MR0111058}, stability under Galois conjugation \cite[Cor.~9.5]{MR944577}, and the fact that ball quotients can be defined over number fields \cite{MR0223368} have direct analogues for singular ball quotients.
+In fact, a more precise hyperbolicity statement holds, see Section~\ref{subsect:hyperbolicitycomments}.\Publication{\ In addition, classical results concerning deformation rigidity \cite{MR0111058}, Mostow rigidity \cite[Thm.~6]{MR0451180}, stability under Galois conjugation \cite[Cor.~9.5]{MR944577}, and the fact that ball quotients can be defined over number fields \cite{MR0223368} have analogues for singular ball quotients.
 These aspects will be addressed in future work.}